justsomesmartguide/justsomesmartguide.github.io/tracks/shy-guy-bazaar.md

 Best Shock Spot: Beginning of final lap

 There are grass shortcuts inside the palace, at the split path section, and after the marketplace (just before finish line).
-Keep in mind the split path shortcut skips an item set.
+The shortcut at the split path section skips an item set, but it can be done shroomless by doing a charge jump and tricking off the sign.